Diploma of Business Subject Units

 development of skills in research, judgement and oral communication.

-Assessment Task |
+Assessment Task | Weight |

-Examination |
+A7: Examination | 40% |

 Description

-This unit is designed to enable application of macroeconomic principles to the analysis and evaluation of economic policies.
+This unit is designed to enable the application of macroeconomic principles to the analysis and evaluation of economic policies.

 Prerequisites